xvitaly/srcrepair/docs/help/source/backups.rst

 Backup removal
 ==========================================

-If you want to remove backup, just select file (or files) from list and press **Remove selected backup** button on main toolbar.
+If you want to remove backup, just select file (or files) from the list and press **Remove selected backup** button on the main toolbar.

 Confirm deletion.
 Removed files cannot be restored!